2C2P/My2c2pSDK-Flutter/README.md

 final result = await My2c2pSDK.proceed(req);
 ```

-`result` Should be return response from My2c2pSDK
+`result` Should be return response from My2c2pSDK in JSON format.

 For more sample and information please see
 [iOS](https://s.2c2p.com/manuals/ios/request_nonui/newpayment.html),